GerardoSant/HistogramDisplayer/README.md

 ## Installing/Running

 Only need to be cloned and executed.
+Main is located in class 'Kata4' at the 'Controller' package.

 ## Built With